blkws/parslex/README.md

 ![Alt text](https://github.com/blkws/parslex/blob/master/screenshots/weed-ui-kit-roccano.jpg?raw=true "App Chart") Sign Up should be similar to the UI Kit, with the user email and password, the next registration page would be similar to the Grower registration.

+DESKTOP WOULD FOCUS ON MORE INVENTORY CONTROL.
+LOCATION CODE TXT REMOVED FOR PRIVACY IN CODE

 Supported and Based on an idea by -